TylerBarnes/gatsby-plugin-transition-link/readme.md

-**_IMPORTANT:_** This plugin is basically pre-alpha.
-Very little testing has been done.
-Use it at your own risk.
-I've also only used it with GSAP.
-I'm not sure what the implementation would look like with other animation frameworks but theoretically it should work.
+**_IMPORTANT:_** This plugin is pre-alpha.
+V1 is being worked on and there will be breaking changes very soon.

 # Gatsby Plugin Transition Link